yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_drop_index.md

 ## Synopsis

-The `DROP INDEX` statement removes an index and all of its data from the database.
+Use the `DROP INDEX` statement to remove an index and all of its data from the database.

 ## Syntax